knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - An engineering aspect comes from integrating the workflow into the customers' larger systems as a whole.
 - It often involves more than just a single prompt.
-- More features also matter in enterprise applications.
+- More features also matter in enterprise applications/enterprise prompts.
+  - Prompts tend to be much longer, more structured, templated, ...
   - e.g., the availability of RAG, Tools and APIs.
   - Latency issues, rate limits, and upload limits.
 - Prompt Engineers need to perform well in a _3-role_ relationship: the business user/employee, the model, and the prompt engineer.